Snigdhapuchala/localrepo/README.md

-this is is a local repo
+# this is is my local repo